aioue/route53-dynamic-dns/README.md

 ## Installation on Unifi Dream Machine

 First, set up `udm-utilities` from https://github.com/boostchicken/udm-utilities on your Unifi Dream Machine.
-This utilitiy is very useful with [kchristensen/udm-le](https://github.com/kchristensen/udm-le/) for Lets Encrypt TLS and [wireguard-go](https://github.com/boostchicken/udm-utilities/tree/master/wireguard-go) in udm-utilities.
+This utility is very useful with [kchristensen/udm-le](https://github.com/kchristensen/udm-le/) for Lets Encrypt TLS and [wireguard-go](https://github.com/boostchicken/udm-utilities/tree/master/wireguard-go) in udm-utilities.

 1. Copy the contents of this repo to your device at `/mnt/data/route53-dynamic-dns`.
    ```sh